cindyzli/cindyzli/README.md

 ## 👋 Hi there, I'm Cindy :)
 > **i'm having a blast**

 I'm an undergrad student studying comp sci at Cornell!
-I'm currently tech leading an RL based trading bot project on options trading, working with Millennium on trading strategy research, and working on a matching algorithm for 5,000+ Cornell students.
+I'm currently tech leading an RL based automatic trading bot project on options, working with Millennium on trading strategy research, and working on a matching algorithm for 5,000+ Cornell students.
 This summer I'll be working at Adobe in SF as a software engineering intern!
 Recently, I've had a growing interest in machine learning, optimization problems, and computer vision (my last two hackathon projects used CV!)

 Outside of CS, I enjoy climbing & playing guitar ~ Feel free to reach out or check out any of my projects :P